diazrenata/scadsanalysis/analysis/reports/manuscript_main.md

 The 95% ratio decreases for large FS.

-For skewness, it is still quite high
+For skewness, it is still quite high even up to 20,000 elements in the FS.
+But it is starting to decline by then?

 # Comparison of FIA to similarly-sized communities